AliDMazloum/TLS_SNI_Extraction_in_the_Data_Plane_Using_P4_and_DPDK/README.md

-# P4-TLS
+# Domain Name Security Inspection at Line Rate: TLS SNI Extraction in the Data Plane Using P4 and DPDK
-This project parses TLS SNI extension using P4 language on Tofino architecture.
+This project parses TLS SNI extension using P4 language on Tofino architecture and DPDK on BlueField 2.
 This repository contains:

     - P4/: P4 code that runs on Tofino.
 The program compiles on BF SDE 9.6.0.
         Use "make compile" to compile the P4 program.